IBM/ibmcloud-iam-operator/README.md

 The operator uses finalizers to remove the custom resource only after the access policy is deleted from IAM.

-And similarly, for access groups and custom roles.
+And similarly, for access groups, custom roles and authorization policies.

 ## Access Policy Reconciliation rules